-This report covers the residential land market (active listings and sales) in Kalispell Montana as of the end of April 2022.
+This report covers the residential land market in Kalispell Montana as of the end of April 2022.
 Land sales increased slightly, properties under contract decreased and available inventory remained relatively unchanged.
 The total value of land sold increased.

 Five or more acres

-Of the land currently for sale, 54% of listings include five or more acres.
-While most of the land in Montana could be considered rural, I define rural as those properties in the 5+ acre category.
+Of the land currently for sale slightly more than half of the listings include five or more acres.
+I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farming land, or acreage adjacent to National Forest or lumber parcels.
 They are often not located in a development, but by themselves, and provide privacy and multiple building and usage options.

 Below five acres

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the last four months of rural land sales in Kalispell, you can see that as you purchase more land, the price per acre decreases.
+For example, looking at the past four months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.
 Prices remained relatively flat in all categories except in the <1 acre group which saw an 8% increase.

 Length of Time to Sell

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in April sold for around $60K.
-It was .16 of an acre in a subdivision on the west side of town.
-At the other end of the price range were 91 acres of land with approval for subdivision.
-This sold for more than $2M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in March sold for less than $190K.
+It was approximately a third of an acre in the Aspen Creek subdivision.
+At the other end of the price range were 147 acres of land with views and no covenants or zoning.
+This sold for around $1.8M.

 The bottom line about prices for land – no matter your budget, you can find options in your price range!